-Warning: brig only works with a newer version of Go (>= 1.10).
+Warning: brig only works with a newer version of Go (>= 1.9).
 The version in your package manager might be too outdated, if you're on e.g. Debian.
 Make sure it's rather up to date!
-If it's too old you can always use tools like gvm to get a more recent version.

 If you did not do that, you gonna need to install Go.
 Refere here for possible ways of doing so.
 Remember to set the GOPATH environment variable to a place where you'd like to have your .go sources being placed.
 For example you can put this in your .bashrc: